obonaventure/mmtp-book/_sources/quic.rst.txt

    \end{tikzpicture}

 The QUIC specification also defines a third technique called `stateless reset` to cope with hosts that have lost connection state after a crash or outage.
-It relies on 16 bytes stateless token announced together with the connection identifier.
+It relies on a 16 bytes stateless token announced together with the connection identifier.
 See :cite:`rfc9000` for all the details.

 Exchanging data over a QUIC connection